jrowe88/speedtest_exporter/README.md

 2. Install [Python 3](https://www.python.org/about/gettingstarted/)

-3. Copy speedtest.py to your system
+3. Copy *.py files to a directory

 4. Run script in background

 ```bash
 nohup python3 ./speedtest.py &>/dev/null &
 ```
-5. Goto http://localhost:9497 to view metrics
+5. Goto http://localhost:9497/metrics to view metrics

 ### Examples
 1. Change default parameters

 Note: SpeedTest downloads and uploads many MB of data over your connection.
 Do not set the interval (INTERVAL_SECONDS) to be very short unless that is your intention and you understand the consequences to your internet traffic.
 Default is 1800 seconds, or every 30 minutes.
+This examples changes port to 9191, delay to 5s and interval to 7200s.

 ```bash
 docker run -d -p 9191:9191 --env PORT=9191 --env INTERVAL_SECONDS=7200 --env STARTUPDELAY_SECONDS=5 --name speedtest_exporter jrowe88/speedtest_exporter